 ABOUT

-I’m a wellness-centered leader and storyteller devoted to creating healing spaces through movement, mindfulness, and meaningful connection—especially for communities that have been historically excluded from them.
+I’m a wellness-centered filmmaker and community leader devoted to creating healing spaces through movement, mindfulness, and meaningful storytelling—especially for Black communities and those historically excluded from rest, nature, and self-discovery.

-My path to wellness began not on a mountaintop, but in a moment of stillness.
+My path to wellness didn’t begin on a mountaintop.
+It began in stillness.
 After years on film sets and in survival mode, I paused—and that pause revealed purpose.
-Through breathwork, mindfulness, and solitude, I reconnected with my body, my spirit, and the kind of leader I was meant to be.
+Through breathwork, mindfulness, and solitude, I reconnected with my body, my spirit, and the kind of leader and artist I was meant to be.

-Today, I lead with over 2,000 days of mindfulness practice, emotional intelligence certification, and a trauma-aware, culturally grounded approach to wellness.
-I’m advancing my training in neuroscience and holistic wellness design to build systems of care rooted in science, equity, and embodied practice.
+Today, I lead with over 2,000 days of mindfulness practice, an emotional intelligence certification, and a trauma-aware, culturally grounded approach to wellness.
+I’m currently advancing my studies in neuroscience and holistic wellness design to build future systems of care rooted in science, embodiment, and equity.

 Movement as medicine.
 Stillness as strategy.
 Joy as resistance.